Dynamsoft/barcode-reader-python-samples/README.md

 	- RT_PARTIAL_TEXT : Specifies the partial text.
 This means part of the text result decoded from the barcode.
 - **EnumScaleUpMode** : Describes the scale up mode.
 	- SUM_AUTO : The library chooses an interpolation method automatically to scale up.
 	- SUM_LINEAR_INTERPOLATION : Scales up using the linear interpolation method.
+Check [Mode Argument List](#Mode-Argument-List) for available argument settings.
 	- SUM_NEAREST_NEIGHBOUR_INTERPOLATION : Scales up using the nearest-neighbour interpolation method.
+Check [Mode Argument List](#Mode-Argument-List) for available argument settings.
 	- SUM_SKIP : Skip the scale-up process.
 - **EnumTerminatePhase** : Describes the terminate phase.
 	- TP_REGION_PREDETECTED : Exits the barcode reading algorithm after the region predetection is done.